 It’s a super common practice for folks to require lien waivers be notarized.
 Lien waivers rarely require notarization, and the benefits of getting a lien waiver notarized are minuscule.
 You’ll be extremely hard-pressed to find any example of when notarization on a lien waiver made any difference to anything.
 It’s almost always absolutely non-sense.
 Asking people to notarize your lien waivers is just wasting time, unnecessarily complicating your process, and may even be illegal!
 We explore this in more detail (including identifying the only state that requires notarization) in Do Lien Waivers Need To Be Notarized?

-The lien waiver process is complicated and there are no short cuts.
+The lien waiver process is complicated and there are no shortcuts.
 But, following best practices in tracking lien waivers will give you a process that works.
 Good lien waiver collection practices will significantly reduce your risks, reduce fires caused by lien filings, and will speed up your payment.
-And finally, good waiver practices make people enjoy doing work with you and want to work with you again.
+And finally, good waiver practices will make people enjoy doing work with you — and want to work with you again.